BricqsBricqs

 Tenant isolation

 Every row, every key, every ledger entry is tenant-scoped.
-Postgres row-level security enforced.
-Multi-tenant safe by default.
+Multi-tenant safe by default — your tenant never sees another tenant's data and vice versa.

 Developer FAQ